-Six years ago, Google started showing sitelinks for the top results for many queries.
+Six years ago, Google started showing sitelinks for the top results for any queries.
 In a recent Google live experiment, Google started showing expanded sitelinks in search results with tabs above those sitelinks showing categories.
 These experimental results were written about last week by the team at SEO Consult, in the post Google’s New SERP Test: Tabular Mega Sitelinks.

 In my last post, I asked the question Will Google Add Categories to Search Results, and Let You Edit Them?
-I didn’t anticipate Google testing categories within their presentation of sitelinks though.
+I didn’t anticipate Google testing web page categories within their presentation of sitelinks though.
 I did notice an interesting new version of an older Google patent published as a pending patent application on categories for AdSense-type advertisements.

 The patent application is:

 Methods and Apparatus for Serving Relevant Advertisements